Sultanate of Brunei (1368–1888): Chinese narratives

 Under the reign of Hongwu, the relationship between Brunei and China strengthened further.
 In 1375, a royal prince from China named Ong Sum Ping visited Brunei and eventually married Princess Ratna Dewi, the daughter of Muhammad Shah, earning the title Pengiran Maharaja Lela.
 Ong's brother also married Pengiran Bendahara Pateh Berbai.
 In 1397, during the reign of Jiawen, an envoy from Muhammad Shah visited China along with envoys from Annam, Siam, Java, Palembang, and Pahang.
 This time, the Brunei delegation was officially recognized as representing Brunei rather than P'oni, as the kingdom had relocated to Kota Batu.
 In 1402, the reigning king was Manajekana, also known as Sultan Abdul Majid.
 In 1403, the Sultan sent an envoy to inform the emperor of his father's death.
 By 1405, he dispatched another envoy to request formal recognition from the emperor, who was pleased to receive this honour.
 In the same year, the emperor sent an official delegation led by Cheng Ho to Brunei, bringing royal seals and gifts as a gesture of goodwill.

 During Abdul Majid's rule, Brunei's ties with China grew stronger.
-On August 20, 1408, the Sultan traveled to China with a retinue of 150 family members.
+On August 20, 1408, the Sultan travelled to China with a retinue of 150 family members.
 After two months in China, he fell ill and died at the age of 28 October 1408, with his remains interred on the slopes of a hill named Shih-tzu Kang in Nanking.
 To fulfill Sultan Abdul Majid's wishes, the Chinese emperor appointed Hsia-wang, the Sultan's son, as the King of Brunei.
 After spending a year in China, Hsia-wang returned to Brunei, escorted by Chinese officials led by Chong Chien.
-During Hsia-wang’s absence, the throne was held by his uncle, Pateh Berbai, who took the title Sultan Ahmad, as Hsia-wang was only four years old at that time.
+During Hsia-wang's absence, the throne was held by his uncle, Pateh Berbai, who took the title Sultan Ahmad, as Hsia-wang was only four years old at that time.
 Between 1415 and 1425, relations between Brunei and China remained stable, with Brunei sending four envoys to China during those years.
 However, after 1425, the relationship began to deteriorate, and it was not until 1530 that Brunei sent envoys to China again, alongside delegations from Siam, Champa, and Java.